 In certain situations, legal specifications might require us not to provide information regarding all of your data.
 If we have to refuse your request for information in such a case, we will inform you of the reasons for refusal at the same time.

 The GDL takes your reservations and rights very seriously.
-However, if you are of the opinion that we have not dealt with your complaints or reservations adequately, you have the right to submit a complaint to the data privacy protection authorities responsible.
+However, if you are of the opinion that we have not dealt with your complaints or reservations adequately, you have the right to submit a complaint to the data privacy protection authority (“Controller”) responsible.
+The person responsible (“Controller”) within the meaning of the EU General Data Protection Regulation (GDPR) is the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+Controller within the meaning of the GDPR for the personal data processed by this web site is:

 [As of: 24.05.2018]